Myxogastria0808/mock-filelist/README.md

 ## Simple Example

-When you create zod schema like this, you can use `@mock-filelist/filelist` or `@mock-filelist/filelist` package like [under the example](https://github.com/Myxogastria0808/mock-filelist?tab=readme-ov-file#mock-filelistfilelist-example)!
+If you create zod schema like this, you can use `@mock-filelist/filelist` or `@mock-filelist/browser` package like [under the example](https://github.com/Myxogastria0808/mock-filelist?tab=readme-ov-file#mock-filelistfilelist-example)!

 `image.ts`